 The good news is that you can do something about this kind of behaviour that will hopefully not only eliminate the problem but also keep the employee.
-Here are the steps you need to follow to take back control.
+Here are the 4 steps you need to follow to take back control.

 If you do nothing about it, it most certainly will and when left unchecked, it will not only make your life miserable, but it could also affect the attitude of your other employees, which can then go on to affect their clients.

 It also sends a powerful message to your other employees that it’s okay to treat the boss badly without any consequences, and it could quickly turn into a “them” and “you” situation.

 When time permits, take your problem employee to a private place where there will be no interruptions so you can discuss her unacceptable behaviour.
 Going into the back room where the other staff can hear you or having a quick chat in between clients won’t cut it.
 This will be a very important conversation, and the last thing you want to do is to rush it or to make your valuable employee feel belittled by allowing other employees to listen in.
 Allow at least 30 minutes, preferably at the end of the day, so that you have sufficient time to talk through the problem and find a solution.